Killergarcia/Nerds/Linux Wi-Fi Hotspot/readme.md

 5. Set wlan0 interface IP Address

+You could probably automate this but I'm lazy

 ```
 sudo ip link set wlan0 down # Shouldn't need this but I do it to be sure
 sudo ip addr add 192.168.10.1/24 dev wlan0